 Depending on your goals (improved comfort, speed, safety), consider absolving a bike fit or buying new equipment like wheels, clothing, helmet, etc.

-For me, riding comfort is the most important, so I can focus on my performance instead of discomfort.
+Riding comfort is the most important for me, so I can focus on my performance instead of discomfort.

-Thanks to innovation and new knowledge gained in aerodynamics, you shouldn’t underestimate the importance of things like your riding position and clothing if you want to get faster on the bike.
+Thanks to innovation and new knowledge gained in aerodynamics, you shouldn’t underestimate the importance of your riding position and clothing if you want to get faster on the bike.

 What road bike upgrades do you find the most valuable?